-Since 1966 the Philosophy Documentation Center has maintained a unique commitment to support teaching, research, and professional activities in philosophy and related fields.
+The Philosophy Documentation Center has supported teaching, research, and professional activities in philosophy and related fields since 1966.
 We provide online access to hundreds of philosophy publications and services that support continuing access to essential online resources.
 Our goal is to expand the reach of philosophical work outside the classroom and increase cooperation among philosophers everywhere.

-We support prominent conference publications and commemorative works in multiple formats.
-For example, we provide access to dozens of publications from the World Congress of Philosophy in several languages.
-We make volumes of presidential addresses of the American Philosophical Association (1901-2000) available online, in hardbound print, or as eBook downloads.
-We publish conference proceedings in print and electronic format for the American Catholic Philosophical Association and the North American Society for Social Philosophy.
-At least 20 sets of conference publications will be added to our site in 2016.
+We support prominent commemorative publications in multiple languages.
+For example, we provide online access to all publications from the World Congress of Philosophy in cooperation with the Fédération Internationale des Sociétés de Philosophie.
+We distribute all volumes of presidential addresses of the American Philosophical Association (1901-2000) online, in hardbound print, and in multiple eBook formats.
+We publish or host hundreds of conference volumes for the American Catholic Philosophical Association, the International Association for Business and Society, the North American Society for Social Philosophy, and other organizations.
+The scope of this work continues to expand.

 Open Access Hosting

 We provide open access hosting for a selection of peer-reviewed publications and archives.
-We do not charge fees to authors nor do we require log in or registration for access.
-The types of open access projects we support include journals, conference proceedings, and archival collections.
+We try to avoid author fees and we do not require log in or registration for access.
+The open access projects we support include journals, conference proceedings, and archival collections.
 Not every project can be sustained without fees, sales, or subscription income.
 Contact us for more information.
 Examples: